isabella232/journeys.en/help/using/functions/functionnowwithdelta.md

 # nowWithDelta {#nowWithDelta}

 Returns the current datetime including an offset.
 If a time zone id is specified, the time zone offset will be applied.
+For more informtation on data types, refer to [Constants](../expression/expressionconstants.md).

 ## Category